"Hvad hedder det?

 Once again we find ourselves on the first row to the sea (første række) and again this brand marks us as Haves.

-He is entitled to tell us afterwards that the rent was 3000 instead of 1000, and expect immediate payment without having proof for either amount.
+He is entitled to tell us afterwards that the rent was 3000 instead of 1000, and expect immediate payment without having proof of either amount.
 Fair is fair!

-By the way, anytime you pay for something, and money changes hands, the Danes do not sign for acceptance.
-No, they demand that YOU sign that you gave it to them.
+By the way, anytime you pay for something, your money changes hands, the Danes demand that YOU sign that you gave it to them.

-There is no logic or attempt to cheat you, they just think the other way around.
-I tried explaining many times, they refuse to understand that they have the receipt and the money this way.
-So if you want to exchange cash, or deposit it in the bank, you cannot do it without signing first.
-Then you are standing and waiting while they are getting your cash, that you have already signed for as having accepted.
+This is no attempt to cheat you, they just think the other way around.
+I tried explaining many times, but Danes refuse to understand that they have the receipt and the money this way.

 IV